 The Sinegal Fellowship

 The Sinegal Fellowship provides support for underrepresented minority Costco Scholars who have graduated from either the University of Washington or Seattle University and who are pursuing an advanced degree at SU.
-The Sinegal Fellowship is a 2 year award with a stipend of $5,000 for each year.
-See the 2016-17 Sinegal Application Instructions for additional information and complete the form to be considered.
+The Sinegal Fellowship is a 2-year award with a stipend of $5,000 for each year.
+For the 2023-24 academic year, the application period is May 1- May 31, 2023.
+Applications will be reviewed in June and selected students notified by June 30.

 Federal Teach Grant